Report card: Bob Condotta grades the Seahawks’ 17-15 loss to WFT

 Quarterback

-Russell Wilson looked like his old self when he went 8 for 11 for 145 yards in the first half with a touchdown and a passer rating of 145.1, a performance that seemed to prove what Wilson said after the game that “my finger feels good. … my finger is not an issue.”
+Russell Wilson looked like his old self when he went 8 for 11 for 145 yards in the first half with a touchdown and a passer rating of 145.1, a performance that seemed to prove what Wilson said after the game that “my finger feels good. … My finger is not an issue.”

 The first-half success was largely the result of two big plays to Tyler Lockett — completions of 55 and 39 yards.